 As an immigrant, I was born and raised in the Democratic Republic of the Congo.
 In 2000 I met my husband in Kinshasa while studying theology.
 A few years later I came to the United States to start my family.
 Needless to say, coming to the US was a huge culture shock for me.
 If you haven't already noticed English isn't my first language.
 (It's my sixth!)
 In the Congo, community is vital so one of the ways I was able to get over culture shock was to volunteer.
 Whether it was at church or in my local community I always found a way to give back.
 That got me started on my road to local politics.

 My husband and I are raising three kids here in Sonoma County.
 The last six years we have been living in Rohnert Park’s newly created District 4.
 All three of our kids are bilingual in French and English having studied at the French American Charter school.
 We currently have two teenagers at Technology High School.

 My husband and I are both very pro-labor.
 I am a CSEA Local 75 member and site representative at the school I work at.
 My husband is a sixteen year Teamster member and counting.
 My husband has a long history with the Teamsters.
-His grandfather was the president of local 278 in San Francisco and was very engaged in supporting workers.
+His grandfather was the president of Local 278 in San Francisco and was very engaged in supporting workers.
 Together we are continuing the fight to keep the legacy that was passed down to us.
 In 2018, I was elected as a California Democratic Party Delegate for District 3 and participate in weekly meetings that directly affect Rohnert Park.
 In 2019, I worked together with the Greenbelt Alliance to help pass Measure B protecting Rohnert Park's Urban Growth Boundary until 2040.
 I am a graduate of Leadership Rohnert Park.
 I am a graduate of Santa Rosa Junior College and am currently studying at Chico State and Central State University.
 In 2019, I worked together with the Greenbelt Alliance to help pass Measure B protecting Rohnert Park's Urban Growth Boundary until 2040.